Create Payment

 • Supports crypto and digital-wallet payments

-• Redirects the shopper back to your redirectUrl when finished
+• Redirects the shopper back to redirectUrl if provided

 POST https://identity.beadpay.io/realms/nonprod/protocol/openid-connect/token